The UnDiet Substitutes

 American, Cheddar, Mozzarella or Jack Cheese

-nondairy or real dairy cheese such as rice, almond or soy cheese nondairy cheese .soy or almond cheese
+nondairy or real dairy cheese nondairy cheese .soy or almond cheese

 condensed milk